-National Economic Downturn - Prior to the national economic downturn, Henry County was one of the fastest growing counties in the United States.
+Prior to the national economic downturn that began in 2007, Henry County was one of the fastest growing counties in the United States.
 And as you would expect in a rapidly growing county, one of Henry County's biggest economic engines was the housing industry.
 The Authority typically set more than 3,000 meters at newly constructed homes annually.
 During our fiscal year ending June 30, 2007, the economic downturn became evident in Henry County, and there was a dramatic decrease in new meter sets in that year and in the years following.
 An average of less than 500 meters per year were set during the six year period of 2008 through 2013.
-Meter sets began trending upward in 2014, and totaled over 1,700 during 2015.
+Since that time, however, new meter sets are now trending upward, with 709 set in 2014, followed by 897 set in 2015 and 1,171 in 2016.